 Also known as a no-slip collar, a martingale collar works by constricting when a dog pulls against it.
-This works for dogs that try to back out of their collars as well as those who pull on the leash.
+This helps when a dog tries to back out of their collars or pulls on the leash.

 They’re also made primarily of fabric, so even when the collar constricts, it won’t dig into your dog’s neck with enough force to cause any harm.
 Ensuring a proper fit with a martingale collar will keep your dog secure without allowing the collar to tighten past the size of your dog’s neck, which makes for a comfortable wearing experience.

-The unique design was created for owners of sighthounds, breeds like greyhounds, whippets, and Salukis, that were bred to hunt using their sight and speed.
+The unique design was created for owners of sighthounds, like greyhounds, whippets, and salukis, which were bred to hunt using their sight and speed.

 Since their invention, martingale collars have become popular with owners of all dog breeds.
-While it isn’t a substitute for a regular flat collar, your dog may benefit from wearing a martingale collar if he is:
+While the martingale collar isn’t a substitute for a regular flat collar, your dog may benefit from wearing one if they are:

-If your dog is a little too smart and uses every opportunity to escape by backing out of his collar, try using a martingale collar when you put him on a leash.
-Martingale collars can be used in addition to your dog’s flat collar to keep him from bolting to explore his surroundings.
+Escape artist dogs: If your dog is a little too smart and uses every opportunity to escape by backing out of their necklace, try using a martingale collar when you put him on a leash.
+Martingale collars can be used in addition to your dog’s flat collar to keep him from bolting to explore their surroundings.

-A martingale collar gives dog owners a special measure of security for pets that are timid or fearful, especially in unfamiliar situations.
-Because the collar’s unique design prevents choking, it’s a gentle way to safely prevent them from escaping their collar and running away.
+Dogs that are extremely timid and shy: A martingale collar gives dog owners a special measure of security for pets that are timid or fearful, especially in unfamiliar situations.
+Because the collar’s unique design prevents choking, it’s a gentle way to safely prevent dogs from escaping their collar and running away.

-It’s not unusual for a new rescue to become frightened and disoriented in their new surroundings.
-Using a martingale collar with a leash while your new family member becomes familiar with his environment can help prevent accidental runaway situations.
+New rescues: It’s not unusual for a new rescue to become frightened and disoriented in their new surroundings.
+Using a martingale collar with a leash while your new family member becomes familiar with their environment can help prevent accidental runaway situations.

 If you want to know more, you can check our guide on how to make a dog harness out of rope.